Goat Sales Policy

 Health Certificates/ Additional Testing- If health certificates and any additional testing is required, the buyer will pay the costs involved by pick up.
 All costs must be paid in full before the goat(s) leave SFF.

 Health and Well-Being- We sell goats that are healthy and sound at the completion of the sale.
 When they are property of SFF, we do everything we can to care for the health and well-being of our goats.
 They are provided age appropriate milk, feed, hay, minerals and water on a daily basis.
 They are provided safe housing/paddock/pasture living space.
 We deworm our goats according to their individual needs.
 Kids born on SFF are disbudded.
 We give the CDT vaccine (Clostridium Perfringens types C & D and Tetanus).
+Another part of us maintaining a healthy herd is by testing the entire herd for the three big goat diseases: CL, CAE, and Johne’s.
+We draw blood samples and ship them to UBRL.
+Our latest testing was done February, 2022.
+All results came back NEGATIVE.
+Our herd shows no signs of having these diseases, but we test for both our and your peace of mind.
 We give daily TLC (tender loving care) to our goats to make sure they are friendly.

 Final Important Information- Once the goat(s) leave our farm, we at SFF are no longer responsible for the care and well-being of the goat(s).
 We do not offer any further guarantees on the animal(s).
 There are many factors involved that could possibly stress out your new goat(s) and effect their behavior and health after they come home.
 For example: moving to a new location, new people, change of feed/water source, other animals in the new home, and different management styles.
 Please make sure you take the time to learn about the care and well-being of the goat(s) you are purchasing from us.
 This will better prepare you on how to help your new goat(s) adjust to their new home.
 There are many resources available both online and in books.
 We love the animals on our farm, and we hope you will love yours too!
 Take good care of your goat(s), and you will have many great years together!